nosas/blog/performance_classification/article.md

 A confusion matrix is a core computer vision technique for visualizing and evaluating a classification model's performance.
 As the name suggests, a confusion matrix is a 2-dimensional table.

-From the confusion matrix we can determine the number of true positives, true negatives, false positives, and false negatives.
+From the confusion matrix, we can determine the number of true positives, true negatives, false positives, and false negatives.
 We'll shorten the names to TP, TN, FP, and FN, respectively.
 Using TP, TN, FP, and FN, we can calculate the model's accuracy, precision, recall, and F1-score.

 The table below shows the confusion matrix for a binary classification problem.
 The rows represent the true labels and the columns represent the predicted labels.
-The diagonal represents correct predictions and all other cells represent incorrect predictions.
+The diagonal represents correct predictions, and all other cells represent incorrect predictions.
-Ideally, our confusion matrix should diagonal contain values - no incorrect predictions.
+Ideally, our confusion matrix should only contain diagonal values - no incorrect predictions.

 We can expand the confusion matrix to include multi-class classification problems.
 For instance, the table below shows the confusion matrix for a multi-class classification problem with four classes.